 As was the case with Twitter, the use of React was announced by the Atlassian team on their engineering blog in the article titled ‘React is an exciting future’ published in 2015, right when the still-ongoing upward trend for this technology started.

 Pizza Hut is an American restaurant chain founded in 1958.
 With 156 sites, it’s a leading restaurant serving pizza in Poland.
 React.js was used to rebuild its existing website in order to improve its user experience.
 They wanted to make the process of ordering pizza quicker and more enjoyable, helping the business increase sales and stand out from the competition.

 Vue is lightweight, easy to learn, pleasant to write in, and not difficult to integrate with legacy technologies or an application without a specified framework.Because of its familiar templating syntax and use of components, integrating or migrating existing projects to Vue is faster and smoother.
 For that reason, Vue.js is great for startups but can be just as well used in large-scale applications.

 Performance-wise, Vue.js is on par with React.
 However, the final results essentially depend on optimization efforts and application size.
 The documentation is excellent, explaining everything in minute detail.

-React, on the other hand, is a veteran of the JS field.
+On the other hand, React is a veteran of the JS field.
 With corporate support, a large community, and an even bigger ecosystem, React is great for building complex enterprise-grade applications.

 Also, the job market is booming with experienced React developers, so you won’t find yourself in a short supply of specialists.
 Because of its maturity and community, reaching out for help and getting a prompt and detailed answer is more or less guaranteed.
 This may also come in handy if you plan to outsource some tasks your team is working on as it will be easy to hire freelance developers who know how to work with React.